nokusukun/tashodb/README.md

 'Shows-d545998bc3485346'
 ```

-This stores the data with `001` as the Document ID document IDs can either be String or Int.
+This stores the data with `001` as the Document ID.
+Document IDs can either be String or Int.
 Since `Table.auto_commit` has been set to true, running `Table.commit()` is no longer needed.

 #### Retrieval